Creating the deck: an introduction to ECS systems, part 3

 This system introduces several new concepts:

-Note the use of a system barrier via the barrier variable.
-When using jobs, you must request command buffers from a barrier on the main thread, and pass them to the jobs.
+System barriers: Note the use of a system barrier via the ecbSystem variable.
 When the BarrierSystem updates, the command buffers playback on the main thread in the order they were created.
 This extra step is required so that memory management can be centralized and determinism of the generated entities and components can be guaranteed.
 A command buffer is represented by the EntityCommandBuffer type.
-This type is not yet compatible with Burst; that is why the StartGameJob job does not use it.

 The deck sorting is performed using the well-known Fisher-Yates shuffle algorithm, which is particularly convenient for card-based games.